Session 2 – Homework Summary

 << Back to main Session 2 page

-2. Complete the E-Learning Module on Feeding Basics
+- Review E-Learning Module on Feeding Basics

-Additional handouts and resources at the bottom
+Additional handouts and resources are at the bottom of this page.

 1. Assemble your own cold sanitation kit